aws-ia/terraform-aws-eks-blueprints/test/README.md

 # Terratest for EKS Blueprints

 ## Configure and run Terratest
+The following steps can be used to configure Go lang and run Terratests locally(Mac/Windows machine)).

 ### Step1: Install

-golang (for macos you can use brew)
+[golang](https://go.dev/doc/install) (for macos you can use brew)

 ### Step2: Change directory into the test folder.